Jericho Appreciation Society: All Elite Wrestling and Ring of Honor (2022–2023)

 On September 22 during Dynamite: Grand Slam, Jericho defeated Claudio Castagnoli to win the ROH World Championship, marking his overall eighth world title.
 The following week on Dynamite, Jericho gave Garcia a bucket hat as a peace offering but demanded he picks a side.
 Garcia threw down the hat and told Jericho he didn't take orders from him.
 Bryan Danielson came down and told Garcia to make his own decision, and offered him a spot in the Blackpool Combat Club.
 The next week Danielson and Garcia teamed up in a tag team match against Jericho and Sammy Guevara.
 Jericho and Guevara would win the match following Jericho hitting Garcia with his Ring of Honor World Championship belt.

 On the October 12 episode of Dynamite, Garcia would assist Jericho in retaining the ROH World Championship against Danielson, realigning himself with the JAS.
 There was some brief dissension within the JAS as Jericho was forced to defend the title against Guevara as well as Claudio Castagnoli and Bryan Danielson in a four-way match at Full Gear, which Jericho retained.

 At Final Battle, Parker and Menard defeated Shinobi Shadow Squad (Cheeseburger and Eli Isom) on the pre-show while Garcia lost the Pure Championship to Wheeler Yuta and Jericho lost the ROH World Championship to Claudio Castagnoli.

+On the August 9, 2023, episode of Dynamite, a mandatory meeting for the Jericho Appreciation Society was held after Jericho began interacting with Don Callis and eventually having an intent to join the Don Callis Family with Konosuke Takeshita.
+Every single member proceeded to walk out on Jericho, with only Sammy being open to returning if Jericho fixes the situation.
+In subsequent weeks, the other members remained together as a group without a name, while Sammy and Jericho briefly reformed their tag team, Le Sex Gods, before Guevara challenged Jericho to a match at the 2023 Grand Slam, citing the desire not to be seen in Jericho's shadow.
+At Grand Slam, Jericho defeated Guevara, but was betrayed by Sammy striking him with a low blow after the match and then being revealed as the newest member of the Don Callis Family.